US economy grew 5.7% in 2021 in rebound from 2020 recession

 WASHINGTON (AP) — The U.S. economy grew last year at the fastest pace since Ronald Reagan's presidency, bouncing back with resilience from 2020's brief but devastating coronavirus recession.

 The nation’s gross domestic product — its total output of goods and services — expanded 5.7% in 2021.
 It was the strongest calendar-year growth since a 7.2% surge in 1984 after a previous recession.
-The economy ended the year by growing at an unexpectedly brisk 6.9% annual pace from October through December, the Commerce Department reported Thursday.
+The economy ended the year by growing at an unexpectedly brisk 6.9% annual pace from October through December as businesses replenished their inventories, the Commerce Department reported Thursday.